phoenix-chronobiology/phoenix-chronobiology.github.io/docs/glossary.md

 : [domains]
 :   1.
 The properties and functions of animal and vegetable organs and tissues.
     2. The branch of the biological sciences dealing with the functioning of organisms.

+<span id="prediction-interval">prediction interval</span>
+: A range of values expected to contain, on the average, a specified proportion of a population or of a distribution (of values) from an individual.

 <span id="predisease">pre-disease</span>
 : [medicine] A condition that is not at a stage or level that would classify it as disease but that indicates greatly increased predisposition to disease.
 An individual with pre-disease often lacks symptoms of the related disease.